-- work as an auctioneer understudy or bidding assistant, clerk or auction room attendant
+- work as an auctioneer understudy, bidding assistant or auction room attendant

 - office work in an auction house

-- work in specific industries in which auctions are held - for example, working with livestock is useful experience for stock and station auctioneers
+- knowledge of industries in which auctions are held – for example, working with livestock is useful experience for stock and station auctioneers

 - work in sales.